mediaexplorer74/PPSSPP-UWP/README.md

 An micro-RnD of PPSSPP-UWP client for the Windows 10 (Mobile) :)

 ## My "0.1 cents"
-1. RnD PPSSPP-UWP by Scemino (https://github.com/scemino/nscumm)
+1. RnD PPSSPP by Henrik Rydgård (see https://github.com/hrydgard/ppsspp)
-2. RnD PPSSPP_UWP by Bashar Astifan (https://github.com/basharast/NScummUWP)
+2. RnD PPSSPP-UWP by Bashar Astifan (see https://github.com/basharast/PPSSPP-UWP-ARM)
-3. PPSSPP-UWP "refubrishing" (PPSSPP-UWP+PPSSPP-UWP-ARM synthez...)
+3. PPSSPP-UWP "refubrishing" (PPSSPP+PPSSPP-UWP-ARM synthez...)
 4. Some "project modification-experimentation" applied (19041->15063->19041))

 ## Screenshots / Images